1. Documentation /

 Test mode lets you simulate transactions using test card numbers so that you can ensure your checkout process is working as expected.
 Simply put any product in the cart and go through the checkout process and the order confirmation page to see exactly what customers would see during an actual purchase.

-When you’re ready to go live, remember to disable test mode to begin accepting live payments.
+When you’re ready to go live, remember to disable test mode before accepting live payments.

 Payments accepted on checkout

-In the Payments Accepted on Checkout section, you’ll see that by default you are already able to take card payments:
+In the Payments accepted on checkout section, you’ll see that by default you are already able to take credit and debit card payments:

 Express checkouts